 4) meeting the other admission requirements of the specific program.

-During the student’s senior year, if these requirements have been met, the student will submit an application to the School of Film, Media, & Theatre graduate program, in order to begin taking graduate coursework in the following fall semester.
+During the student’s senior year, if these requirements have been met, the student will submit the online application in order to begin taking graduate coursework in the following fall semester.
 That application will be due in early February.
 The program’s graduate coordinator can answer questions about the process of applying to the graduate program in order to complete the graduate portion of the dual degree coursework.

 Students seeking to apply to enter the dual undergraduate/graduate degree program should carefully review the specific program requirements in the Undergraduate Catalog.
-Those eligible to apply should first download and complete the Dual Degree Application, and then make an appointment to meet with the college’s dual degree advisor, Tony Davis, firstname.lastname@example.org, in the College of The Arts Office of Academic Assistance to submit the application.
-The deadline for submitting applications for Fall 2018 is March 15, 2018 (although earlier submission is encouraged).
+Those eligible to apply should complete the Dual Degree Application, and then make an appointment to meet with the college’s dual degree adviser, in the College of the Arts located on the 9th Floor of 55 Park Place.

 The college will share the application with the School of Film, Media, & Theatre and will make a dual degree program admission decision within two to four weeks of the application deadline and department review of the applicant’s materials.